apitable/apitable/docs/readme/zh-CN/docs/contribute/databus-guide.md

 ## Why you need to know how to use DataBus?

 DataBus plays an important role in data processing of front-end and  back-end.
-DataBus plays an important role in data processing of front-end and  back-end.
 Understanding DataBus leads to a better grasp of how the data flow works in APITable.

 ## How to use DataBus in web-server/room-server?